lupyuen/lupyuen.github.io/src/ox2.md

 The code above says that NuttX is allowed to access any address from __`0x0000` `0000`__ to __`0x5000` `0000`__.
 (Because of Memory-Mapped I/O)

-Now we fix the NuttX UART Driver...
+Time to make NuttX talk...

 [(More about __Memory Map__)](https://lupyuen.github.io/articles/ox2#appendix-memory-map-for-ox64)